 - In the question text field, write instructions that ask respondents to rank the answer choices in order of preference, 1 being the highest.
 It may also help to include what all the choices have in common.
 For instance, "Rank the following ice cream flavors in order of preference, 1 being your most preferred flavor."

-- In the Ranking Choices fields, enter the items you want respondents to rank.
+- In the Ranking Choices fields, enter the answer options you want respondents to rank.
+You can add up to 250 answer options.

 - Configure any additional options.